buu342/buu342.me/blog/projects/markdown/BuuKeeb.md

 <p align="center">
 ![An IC and the traces connected to it, carved out of the ground plane](images/BuuKeeb/GroundLayer.png)</br>
 The ground is the entire blue plane.
-Notice how the ground pads on the IC  are automatically connected to the plane.I'm at 90 fm now because of this dumb grind
+Notice how the ground pads on the IC  are automatically connected to the plane.
 </p>

 Having a ground plane on both the top and bottom copper layers is a good idea and a great time saver.
 I originally started wiring everything without making a ground plane first, which created a few headaches.
 The only annoying thing about the ground plane is that KiCAD will not update it every time you place something down, you need to manually regenerate the planes.
 Sometimes you will create an island that is electrically isolated from everything else, which is why having the ground plane on both layers is convenient, because you can connect the island to the rest of the ground plane using vias: